The Moritaka

-The Moritaka (ザ・森高, Za Moritaka) is a remix album by Japanese singer/songwriter Chisato Moritaka, released on July 10, 1991 to coincide with the fifth anniversary of her entertainment career.
+The Moritaka (ザ・森高, Za Moritaka) is a remix album by Japanese singer-songwriter Chisato Moritaka, released on July 10, 1991, by Warner Pioneer to coincide with the fifth anniversary of her entertainment career.
 The album includes two new tracks: "Mijikai Natsu" and "Kanojo", as well as remixes and re-recordings of Moritaka's previous singles.
 A limited edition release included a 32-page photo book.

 The album peaked at No. 2 on Oricon's albums chart and sold over 353,000 copies.
 It was also certified Platinum by the RIAJ in March 1993.

 The Moritaka was reissued on double-LP by Warner Music Japan on November 3, 2017.
 It is also offered in the limited edition Blu-ray boxed set of The Moritaka Tour 1991.8.22 at Shibuya Public Hall.

 Track listing

 All lyrics are written by Chisato Moritaka, except where indicated; all music is composed and arranged by Hideo Saitō, except where indicated.